italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 defined by the value **max_path_length**, is exceeded, the OP stops the process of Federation Entity Discovery and rejects the RP request.

 ..
-[1] The Federation Trust Marks are configured in the claim **trust_marks_issuers** and contained in the Entity Configuration of the Trust Anchor.
+[1] The Federation Trust Marks are configured in the claim **trust_mark_issuers** and contained in the Entity Configuration of the Trust Anchor.

 ..
 [2] An RP can expose more than one superior Entity inside its own claim **authority_hints**.
 An example is an RP that takes part both in the SPID and in the CIE Federation.
 Besides, an RP can result as a subordinate of more than one Intermediates, either of SPID or CIE.